pkp/pkp-docs/admin-guide/en/troubleshooting.md

 This is most likely caused by your server incorrectly identifying your HTML file as something other than HTML.
 The quickest way to diagnose this is to check the Galley Edit page: if you have uploaded an HTML file and the Label field says something other than "HTML" (like "Untitled", for example), then the file has not been correctly identified as HTML and will most likely not display correctly.

-OJS and OCS use three methods to determine a filetype, in the following order:
+OJS, OMP, and OCS use three methods to determine a filetype, in the following order:

 * PHP's mime_content_type function, which uses your system's magic.mime file (this method is deprecated)
 * PHP's finfo_... suite of functions (which replaces mime_content_type as the preferred method)